Best State Parks in Georgia for Quiet Getaways

-Summer in the Peach State is unlike any other with more than 60 Georgia State Parks & Historic Sites that are the perfect playground for outdoor explorers of all ages and skill levels.
+Summer in the Peach State is unlike any other with more than 60 Georgia State Parks & Historic Sites that are the perfect playgrounds for outdoor explorers of all ages and skill levels.
 Known for the panoramic views, unique activities and must-see wildlife, waterfalls and hikes, Georgia's State Parks remain a year-round haven for adventure seekers.

-George L. Smith State Park, Twin City
+George L. Smith State Park in Twin City

 Meander through the Spanish moss-draped cypress and tupelo trees while paddling in the glass-like, black waters at this serene state park in Twin City.
 With natural beauty, lakeside camping and cozy cottages, this secluded park is the perfect South Georgia retreat.
 George L. Smith State Park is best known for its picturesque 412-acre “pond” and refurbished Parrish Mill, a combination gristmill, sawmill, covered bridge and dam built in 1880.
 A group shelter near the bridge is popular for family reunions and parties.
 Some campsites sit right on the water's edge, while cottages with gas fireplaces and screened porches are nestled into the woods.